auliviet/the-odin-project/README.md

 # odin-rock_paper_scissors
-Exercise for the Odin Project on JavaScript foundations
+Exercise for the Odin Project - Foundations on JavaScript Foundations

+## Preview link
+[ To be added ]

-## Pseudo code
+## Instructions
 1. Create function getComputerChoice that will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’ 1.2.
 Store the result in computerSelection
 2. Get playerSelection from the user